alexbigkid/ingredients_for_cooking/README.md

-# :octocat: Ingredients for cooking :octocat:
+# :octocat: Ingredients for cooking using python version 3.* :octocat:
 Creates a shopping list with your favorite ingredients for recipes you liked.

 ## APY KEY note